 Joshua M. Scacco (PhD, The University of Texas at Austin) is an Assistant Professor of Media Theory & Politics in the Brian Lamb School of Communication at Purdue University.
 He also serves as a Research Associate for the Engaging News Project (ENP).
 He is interested broadly in the communicative role elites and organizations, including political leaders, journalists, and news outlets, play in American political life.

 Faculty Research Associate

-Ashley Muddiman (PhD, University of Texas at Austin) is an Assistant Professor in the Communication and Journalism Department at the University of Wyoming.
+Ashley Muddiman (PhD, University of Texas at Austin) is an Assistant Professor in the Department of Communication Studies at the University of Kansas .
 Ashley is broadly interested in political media effects and specifically interested in political conflict and incivility.
 Her current research projects study the role media coverage plays in shaping citizens’ perceptions of political incivility, explore how citizens interact with online news depicting incivility, and investigate tactics, such as fact checking, that have the potential to diminish the effects of incivility.

 Natalie (Talia) Jomini Stroud

 Talia Stroud (PhD, University of Pennsylvania) is the Director of the Engaging News Project at the Annette Strauss Institute for Civic Life and Associate Professor of Communication Studies at the University of Texas at Austin.
 Her book, Niche News (Oxford, 2011), examines likeminded political media use and inspired this project.
 The book received the 2012 Outstanding Book Award from the International Communication Association.
 Stroud previously worked at the Annenberg Public Policy Center; the name of this project is a H/T to Kathleen Hall Jamieson’s “E4″ work with local news in the 2002 midterms.